speakeasy-api/openapi-directory/SDKs/googleapis.com/content/v2.1/go/README.md

 ### Accounts

 * `ContentAccountsAuthinfo` - Returns information about the authenticated user.
 * `ContentAccountsClaimwebsite` - Claims the website of a Merchant Center sub-account.
+Merchant accounts with approved third-party CSSs aren't required to claim a website.
 * `ContentAccountsCredentialsCreate` - Uploads credentials for the Merchant Center account.
 If credentials already exist for this Merchant Center account and purpose, this method updates them.
 * `ContentAccountsCustombatch` - Retrieves, inserts, updates, and deletes multiple Merchant Center (sub-)accounts in a single request.
 * `ContentAccountsDelete` - Deletes a Merchant Center sub-account.